Clean Up Your Business – with SOAP!

-Now consider the A in the SOAP method of treating your healthcare biz.
-The letter A represents Assessment.
+Now consider the A in SOAP, representing Assessment.
 Here a physician would diagnose the patient’s condition, based on the subjective and objective findings – the patient’s complaints integrated with measurable data.
 Since diagnosis is beyond my scope of practice as a massage therapist, this is where I record my impressions of what is going on with the client, as well as results of the massage – how the client reacts to treatment.

-The final section of the SOAP Notes for this “patient” – your holistic health practice – is P for Plan, which contains your recommended treatment for this patient’s complaints and problems.
+The final section of the SOAP Notes for this “patient” is P for Plan, which contains your recommended treatment for this patient’s complaints and problems.
 This is where a medical doctor would prescribe a medication, refer to a specialist such as a surgeon, or recommend adjunct treatment, like massage or acupuncture.

 Ask questions like these: “What do I need to do to help the patient from where they are to where they want to be?
 What should I do for short-term improvement and what will help the patient achieve long-term goals?”

 You recognize in treating a client that the healing process involves more than a few techniques for an hour or so.
-You explain to the client that their condition probably developed over time and it will take time to reverse it.
-You follow a protocol or system to help them heal over time.
+The condition probably developed over time and it will take time to reverse it.
+So you follow a protocol or system to help them heal over time.